gerd-moellmann/emacs-with-cl-packages/README.md

 You can read about the issues encountered during the merge of Emacs v30 in the [debugging notes](https://github.com/jdtsmith/emacs-mac/blob/emacs-mac-30_1_exp/devel_update_notes.org).

 [^1]: Calling this the "Carbon" port is a vestigial nod to its origins back in the pre-OSX days.
 It is also what `M-x emacs-version` says.
 But Carbon is a misnomer now.
-The ancient Carbon API never supported 64bit applications, was deprecated and removed by Apple in 2019.
+The ancient Carbon API never supported 64bit applications, and was deprecated and removed by Apple in 2019.
 A few convenience functions do remain (e.g. `Carbon.h`), and these are used by the NS build as well.  **Both NS and emacs-mac are Cocoa applications**.